 - 14,685,230 requests from Baidu (Baiduspider)

 As you can see, Google is the number one search engine crawler of sites hosted at Kinsta.
 This really isn’t surprising as Google is by far the biggest search engine on the web (even though it’s not the only one).
 According to statcounter, Bing only maintains 2.4% of the search engine market share.

 The fact that 36% and or 200+ million requests are coming from Bing, means that they are still indexing a lot of data and perhaps even crawling at a more frequent pace.
 In other words, just because Bing isn’t as popular, doesn’t mean it isn’t indexing and crawling a large amount of data!

 We were curious to see which file types were being requested the most by Kinsta hosted WordPress sites.
-Here were there results.
+Here are the results.

 - 1,236,061,584 requests for